libregraph/grapi/COMPAT.md

   For example: `GET /me/messages/id/attachment/id/$value`
 - We support the query parameter `$search` for `/users`.

+## Batch API

+We support the [JSON batching API](https://docs.microsoft.com/en-us/graph/json-batching) for combining multiple requests in one HTTP call.

 ## Resources

 This API supports groupware related endpoints.
 GRAPI follows a experimental/non-experimental